Feeder Cattle Futures

 Soybeans – Regarded as the second largest revenue-generating crop for the US, soybeans are a multipurpose crop.
 Once harvested, soybeans are either crushed into soymeal, which is used for feed, or soybean oil.
 Soybean oil is used for food oils, paint, plastics, and bio-diesel production.

-Live Cattle – Live cattle futures are widely-traded commodities futures contracts, referring to cattle (cows) that have reached the requisite weight for slaughter, or about 600 to 800 pounds, which takes about six to ten months.
+Live Cattle – Live cattle futures are widely-traded commodities futures contracts, referring to cattle (cows) that have reached the requisite weight for slaughter, or about 1000-1300 pounds.
 Live cattle futures are delivered every year in February, April, June, August, October and December.

 Feeder Cattle – Feeder cattle refers to cattle that have been raised to roughly 600-800 pounds and are sent to feedlots in order to gain enough weight for slaughter.
 Feeder cattle futures began trading on the CME in 1971.

 Milk – Milk futures are an agricultural future that has been traded on the CME since 1996.
 In 2000 amendments were made and milk futures were split into two classes, Class III and Class IV futures.
 Class III futures are used to produce cheese and Class IV futures are used to produce butter and nonfat dry milk.

 - USDA World Agricultural Supply and Demand Estimates Report

 - USDA Grain Stocks